Attending the Piano Institute?

 What types of classes and activities are available?

-* Small group lessons with a faculty member and two private lessons.
+* Two group lessons with a faculty member and three private lessons.

-* Private piano lessons, theory class, master class, collaborative master class, and final showcase recital.
+* Private piano lessons, theory class, master classes, elective classes, and final showcase recital.

 * Supervised practice is provided.
 Optional additional practice time is available.